×

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "It's very important to have cash ready, or to be on one of the many local medical insurances available.
-Without money, you are doomed," commented a person living in Angeles City, Philippines.
+Without money, you are doomed," explained one expat living in Angeles City, Philippines.

 View More Answers